Mycountrymobile-com/my-country-mobile/README.md

 We welcome contributions!
 If you’d like to help improve **My Country Mobile**, please follow these steps:

 1. Fork the repository.
-2. Create a new branch.
+2. Create a new branch for your changes.
 3. Make your changes and commit them.
 4. Submit a pull request with a description of your changes.

-**Support**
+## Support

-If you discover any issues, please email us on support@mycountrymobile.com instead of using the issue tracker.
+If you discover any issues, please email us at [support@mycountrymobile.com](mailto:support@mycountrymobile.com) instead of using the issue tracker.

 ## License